 Invite The Elections Office To Your Event - A representative from the Supervisor of Elections office will set up a registration/information booth at your next event.

-Tour the Elections Office – Arrange for yourself or a group to take a guided tour of the Supervisor of Elections office in Inverness.
+Tour the Elections Office – Arrange for yourself or a group to take a guided tour of the Supervisor of Elections office.